Sachin Pilot: Personal life

 Pilot married Sara Abdullah on 15 January 2004.
-She is the daughter of Farooq Abdullah, chairman of Jammu & Kashmir National Conference and ex-Chief Minister of Jammu and Kashmir.
-Together they have two sons, Aaran and Vehaan.
+She is the daughter of Farooq Abdullah, president of Jammu & Kashmir National Conference and ex-Chief Minister of Jammu and Kashmir.
+Together they have two sons.
+Later Sachin Pilot and Sara Abdullah have separated after nearly two decades of marriage, according to his poll affidavit for Rajasthan Assembly Election 2023.

 His father, Rajesh Pilot, was also member of parliament and was also union minister.
+The 2023 Rajasthan Legislative Assembly election nomination paper filed by Pilot revealed that he is divorced from his wife.

 Army service

 On 6 September 2012, Pilot became the first Union minister of India to be commissioned as an officer in the Territorial Army, fulfilling his desire to follow his father's footsteps to be in the armed forces.
 He is known as Captain Pilot for being an officer in the Territorial Army.
 After being commissioned he said, "This has been my desire to join the army for very long as I wanted to have my links with the armed forces, like my father and grandfather.
-I am honoured to be part of this family."
+I am honored to be part of this family."